Updated on 11 November 2017

 A hub for street performers, Trafalgar Square is also home to the renowned National Gallery.
 Take a look at the latest quirky artwork on the Fourth Plinth, David Shrigley’s “Really Good”, a sculpture of a hand doing a thumbs-up.

 Best shot: Nelson’s Column, framed by the famous fountains in this photo – I wonder what Nelson would have made of the Fourth Plinth!

 11 – Camden Market

-This tourist favourite can get very crowded so try to visit in the morning.
+This tourist favourite is one of the best photo spots in London, however it can get very crowded so try to visit in the morning.
 The canal near the market is a pleasant place for a stroll and there’s some quirky street art in the area too.

 Best shot: Wander around and you’re sure to find inspiration such as this statue of Amy Winehouse who lived nearby.
 By British sculptor Scott Easton, it’s located in Stables Market.